Cheersbbg/Custom-BCI-Experiment-Generator/README.md

     ![Demo Animation](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/demo-animation.gif)

-    - To generate a variation of the path, click on the **More Experiments** button in the pop-up window.
-Currently this feature only considers the proximity and number of annotated overlays as the significance value.
-More options will be added in the future.
+    - To generate a variation of the path, click on the **More Experiments** button in the pop-up window(Currently this feature only considers the proximity and number of annotated overlays as the significance value meaning you can emphasize paths by drawing more connections.
+A **load weights from model** options will be added soon).

     ![Demo Interpolation](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/demo-interpolation.gif)

-    - To export the targets' features as a body symmetry aware and space aware matrix, use **Export** button
+    - To export the targets' features as a body symmetry aware and space aware matrix for graphs, use **Export** button

 Here is another demo of how to use the functions to speed up experiment making in this interface: